+Although the OAIC's notifiable data breaches report for January to June 2024 observed a decrease in the number of secondary notifications relating to multi-party breaches, these types of breaches can still present challenges for organisations using software provided by third parties.
+It's, therefore, important to remain aware of and vigilant against these third-party cyber-attacks.

-The OAIC's notifiable data breaches report for July to December 2023 shows a significant increase in the number of secondary notifications relating to multi-party breaches.
-Most multi-party breaches involved a data breach of a cloud or software provider, which then impacted the organisations who had outsourced their personal information handling to those providers.
+Multi-party breaches are breaches which relate to third parties that exist beyond that business' immediate suppliers.
+Most multi-party breaches involve a data breach of a cloud or software provider, which then impacts the organisations who outsourced their personal information handling to those providers.
+Examples of such breaches include the MediSecure and Outabox incidents.